Stroke & Vascular Disorders

 - Maintenance of vital functions |

-If brain hemorrhage is suspected, the American Heart Association recommends the maintenance of vital functions like breathing and circulation, including blood pressure control, discontinuing the thrombolytic drug, performing rapid brain imaging, performing coagulation tests, obtaining an emergent neurosurgery consult, and considering coagulopathy reversal (46).
+If brain hemorrhage is suspected, the thrombolytic drug should be discontinued, and the vital functions monitored and maintained.
+Urgent brain CT, coagulation testing, and neurosurgery consult should be obtained.
+Coagulopathy reversal should be considered (83).
 Other measures include monitoring for neurologic deterioration, prevention of hematoma expansion, maintenance of normal intracranial pressure, and prevention of complications like aspiration, sepsis, and seizures.

+Cryoprecipitate.
 Cryoprecipitate has the potential to benefit most patients after thrombolysis.
 Because of the delay caused by thawing of the cryoprecipitate, fibrinogen level should be measured immediately, and 10 U of cryoprecipitate should be administered empirically.
-A repeat dose may be needed to elevate the fibrinogen level above 150 mg/dL (106).
-One retrospective study found no difference in conservative management when compared to treatment with clotting factors (fresh frozen plasma or cryoprecipitate) in post-tPA sICH patients, suggesting that more research is needed (02).
-In another multicenter retrospective review, cryoprecipitate was the most used agent (105).
-Hypofibrinogenemia was associated with hematoma expansion, but the in-hospital mortality rate of 52% did not significantly diminish with treatment.
-Subsequent guidelines now recommend cryoprecipitate as a first-line treatment consideration, followed by platelets in those with contraindications to cryoprecipitate (31).
+A repeat dose may be needed to elevate the fibrinogen level above 150 mg/dL (113).

+Antifibrinolytics.
 If cryoprecipitate is not available or blood products are either contraindicated or refused by the patient or family, antifibrinolytics may be used.
 Aminocaproic acid is usually administered, 4 g intravenously, during the first hour followed by 1 g/h for 8 hours.
-Alternatively, tranexamic acid is given 10 mg/kg 3 to 4 times per day.
+Alternatively, tranexamic acid is given 10 mg/kg three to four times per day.

+Other blood products.
 Other blood products may be considered depending on the clinical situation.
 For example, platelet transfusion of 8 to 10 U should be reserved for patients with thrombocytopenia.
 Vitamin K, 10 mg intravenously, and fresh frozen plasma (12 mL/kg) or prothrombin complex concentrate (25 to 50 U/kg) may be useful in patients who received warfarin before they received thrombolysis.
-All of these procoagulant factors should be used cautiously, bearing in mind the risk of thromboembolism (106).
+All of these procoagulant factors should be used cautiously, bearing in mind the risk of thromboembolism (113).

-Neurosurgical evacuation of hematoma presents several challenges, such as the presence of coagulopathy, patient selection, timing, and optimal technique.
+Hematoma evacuation.
+Neurosurgical evacuation of hematoma presents several challenges: the presence of coagulopathy, patient selection, timing, and optimal technique.
 Hematoma evacuation has a limited role in patients with spontaneous intracerebral hemorrhage.
-Cerebellar lesions causing tissue herniation and brainstem dysfunction as well as large supratentorial hematomas causing herniation and coma, which are refractory to medical treatment, can be attributed to hematoma (106).
+Cerebellar lesions causing tissue herniation and brainstem dysfunction as well as large supratentorial hematomas causing herniation and coma, which are refractory to medical treatment, can be attributed to hematoma (113).

 No data are available concerning the relationship of general anesthesia and intracerebral hemorrhage as a complication of thrombolytic therapy.